 Live Caption on Google's Android Q is a Killer App

-Real-Time Video Transcriptions Get the Attention of Loyal iPhone Users
+Real-Time Video Transcriptions on Pixel 4 Get the Attention of Loyal iPhone Users

 I've been a reasonably happy citizen of the Apple universe ever since I purchased my first Mac Classic in 1988.
 And when Apple introduced the iPhone, I was all in.
 I never seriously thought about trading mine in for an Android smartphone—until now.
 That’s because Google just announced that its new Android Q OS will come with a Live Caption application and other accessibility features.

 A Google video shows how Live Caption helps people with hearing loss navigate the world of digital audio and video.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions by clicking on the three small dots.